RonaldIaxaduv/ImagINe/README.md

 ImageINe is an image-based sampler synthesiser that I've programmed alongside my bachelor's thesis on the topic "Exploration of a novel method of image-based sound synthesis".

-[![Demo Video of ImageINe](https://img.youtube.com/vi/ux3Emu2UIlw/hqdefault.jpg)](https://www.youtube.com/embed/ux3Emu2UIlw)
+[![Demo Video of ImageINe](https://img.youtube.com/vi/ux3Emu2UIlw/hqdefault.jpg)](https://www.youtube.com/embed/ux3Emu2UIlw) (Click the image for a short demo video on YouTube.)

 The program was written in C++ using the JUCE library.
 While the UI could certainly use a face-lift (not my area of expertise), I'm pretty happy with the code and architecture behind it given how complex the audio modulations can be.
 It's available as an executable or a VST3 file for a DAW.